SecOpsPete/threat-hunting-scenarios/pwncrypt-ransomware-detection/README.md

 ---

-> 🧠 **Reflection:** This lab reinforces the value of combining behavior-based hunting with IoC pivoting.
+> 🧠 **Reflection:** This lab reinforces the importance of endpoint visibility, command-line logging, and early detection of file encryption behavior.
+Dropped artifacts — like the desktop ransom note — offer strong indicators for rapid triage and containment.